 So, what’s this first-at-all-costs thing about when you break it down?
-About being the best?
-And isn’t the best always first?
-Well, it’s a common belief, but is this assumption really true?
-Do those who claw and slash their ways to the top do so out of respect for top quality and optimum performance?
-What if I suggested that the hunger for first place came from the fear of getting left behind, out flanked, and ignored?
-What if someone were to pull aside the aforementioned young soccer champion and suggest that the long (and better) game was in learning how to navigate second?
-How laughable would that sound?
+What if the hunger for first place came from the fear of getting left behind.
+What if someone suggested that the long (and better) game was in learning how to navigate second?
+Who would buy that?